Find synonyms Find exact match

 ●Mortality – TOLAC is associated with significantly higher perinatal mortality and neonatal mortality rates compared with ERCD (perinatal mortality rate: 0.13 versus 0.05 percent; neonatal mortality rate: 0.11 versus 0.06), although the absolute risk is very low [20,26].

 ●Hypoxic ischemic encephalopathy – TOLAC appears to be associated with a higher risk of hypoxic ischemic encephalopathy (HIE) than ERCD: the NICHD Maternal Fetal Medicine Networks Unit study of over 33,000 women with a prior cesarean delivery reported the incidence of hypoxic ischemic encephalopathy at term was 46 per 100,000 TOLACs compared with zero cases in women undergoing ERCD .
 Although the absolute risk of HIE is low after TOLAC, infants with severe encephalopathy are at risk of developing long-term neurologic morbidity that can be disabling.
-(See "Clinical features, diagnosis, and treatment of neonatal encephalopathy", section on 'Prognosis'.)
+(See "Clinical features, diagnosis, and treatment of neonatal encephalopathy".)

 ●Respiratory problems – Analysis of pooled data suggests that the absolute risk of transient tachypnea of the newborn is slightly higher with ERCD compared with TOLAC (4.2 versus 3.6 percent) .
 However, neonatal bag and mask ventilation was used more often in infants delivered following TOLAC than in those delivered by ERCD (5.4 versus 2.5 percent).